Twennynine with Lenny White

-Twennynine with Lenny White is the second album of American R&B band Twennynine, released in November 1980 on Elektra Records.
+Twennynine with Lenny White is the second album by American R&B band Twennynine, released in November 1980 on Elektra Records.
+It was produced by Lenny White and Larry Dunn.
 The album reached No. 22 on the Billboard Top R&B Albums chart.

-Overview

-Twennynine with Lenny White was produced by Lenny White and Larry Dunn.

 Singles

-As a single, "Kid Stuff" peaked at No. 19 on the Billboard Hot Soul Songs chart.
+The single, "Kid Stuff", peaked at No. 19 on the Billboard Hot Soul Singles chart.
 "Fancy Dancer" reached No. 17 on the Billboard Hot Dance Club Play chart and No. 25 on the Hot Soul Songs chart.